gorkang/html2latex/README.md

 things are failing.
 If nothing works, do send an issue including a reproducible example.

+There should be no spaces in the path to your table, or in the table file name.

 ## Example

 Create a `sjPlot::tab_model()` and save it as html.